gustavnavar/Grid.Blazor/docs/blazor_client/Searching.md

 enable | bool to enable searching on the grid | Searchable(true, ...)
 onlyTextColumns | bool to enable searching on all collumns or just on string ones | Searchable(..., true)

+Searching on boolean columns has benn disabled because EF Core 3.0 is not supporting it yet.

 **IMPORTANT**: If you get an **InvalidOperationException** while searching with a message similar to:
 ```text